db0htc/gyroheadtracker/README.md

 Please support Adafruit by buying from them, their code libraries and hardware has made so many projects like this one possible, and their contributions the arduino ecosystem can not be understated

+# Programming:

+In the Arduino IDE:
+1. install the Adafruit_Tinyusb library
+2. install the BNO08x library
+3. plug in ESP-32 feather module via USB-C
+4. program

 # Usage:

 1. assemble mount